Grayson Hall

-Grayson Hall (September 18, 1922 – August 7, 1985) was an American television, film and stage actress.
+Grayson Hall (born Shirley Grossman; September 18, 1922 – August 7, 1985) was an American television, film and stage actress.
 She was widely regarded for her avant-garde theatrical performances from the 1960s to the 1980s.
-Hall was nominated for an Academy Award for Best Supporting Actress and a Golden Globe Award for the John Huston film The Night of the Iguana (1964).
+Hall was nominated for an Academy Award for Best Supporting Actress at the 37th Academy Awards and a Golden Globe Award for Best Supporting Actress at the 22nd Golden Globe Awards for the John Huston film The Night of the Iguana (1964).

 Hall played multiple prominent roles on the gothic soap opera Dark Shadows (1966–71) and appeared on One Life to Live (1982–83).
 In 2006, a biography titled Grayson Hall: A Hard Act to Follow was released.

 Early life

-Hall was born Shirley Grossman in Philadelphia in 1922, the only child of Eleanor and Joseph Grossman.
+Grayson Hall was born Shirley Grossman in Philadelphia in 1922, the only child of Eleanor and Joseph Grossman.
 Her father was from Latvia and her mother, who had acted in the Yiddish theatre, was from South Africa.
 Both were from Jewish immigrant families.

 When Hall was eight, her parents separated, but they never divorced.
 Hall became interested in acting as an escape from a painful childhood, and auditioned for plays in New York City while still attending Simon Gratz High School in North Philadelphia.
 She enrolled at Temple University but did not matriculate.
 She landed her first professional job with a summer stock company on Long Island in 1942.

 In 1946, she married fellow actor Ted Brooks in Philadelphia.
 They separated in 1949 and she returned to New York.
 In 1952, she married writer Sam Hall.
 Their son Matthew was born in 1958.
 She had always used the stage name Shirley Grayson, but Sam Hall called her Grayson "like an old Army buddy," as she said in an interview.
 She eventually adopted Grayson Hall as her professional name.